nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_retrieve_a_prescription.md

 ## Security ##

-- Consumers and Producers SHALL utilise TLS Mutual Authentication (TLS-MA).
+- API clients SHALL utilise TLS Mutual Authentication (TLS-MA).

 ## Prerequisites ##

 ### Consumer ###

-To retrieve a particular prescription the external system will make an HTTP request which should include, as a minimum, the following parameters:
+To retrieve a particular prescription the external system will make an HTTP request which should include, as a minimum, the following in the URL:

-- Prescription Id (this form part of the URL)
+- PrescriptionId
-- Format (this is a fixed value of ‘trace’.
-Introduced for forwards compatibility)
+- format (with a fixed value of `trace`.
+Introduced for forwards compatibility, specified in the query string)
-- issueNumber (optional)
+- issueNumber (optional, specified in the query string)
-- Message version<sup>1</sup> (optional)
+- version<sup>1</sup> (optional, specified in the query string)

 <sup>1</sup>message version indicates the version of the message response and is not used as part of the search